 This lens pouch is unassuming, but I assure you, it’s quality.
 It’s made by Moment, after all, the leading manufacturer of smartphone photography gear.

-The pros and cons of this simple pouch are immediately obvious.
-It holds just two lenses and it holds them well.
-They are adequately protected inside the pouch (which is pretty stylish too), but it lacks weatherproofing or expanded capacity.
-As a matter of fact, it pairs really well with that drybag up above…
+The pros and cons of this simple pouch are immediately apparent.
+It holds just two lenses, and it does it well.
+The lenses receive adequate protection inside the bag (which is pretty stylish too), but it lacks weatherproofing or expanded capacity.
+As a matter of fact, it pairs well with that drybag below.

-This lens bag, also by Moment, is included because it’s significantly different from the smaller pouch.
-It’s not just twice the size – it’s about 4 times the size.
-It also has the capacity (and more importantly, the organization) to carry way more than 4 lenses.
+This small-sized camera bag, also by Moment, is included because it’s significantly different from the smaller pouch.
+It’s not just twice the size – it’s about four times the size.
+It also has the capacity (and, more importantly, the organization) to carry way more than four lenses.

 What bag or pouch do you use to keep your lenses?
 A specialized one, your backpack, or even just a grocery bag?
 Let us know in the comments below!